I cannot prove that all the specific information in the following is right, and you may not be able to disprove all of it either. - T. K.

-Then you may want to "try and see" to what degree the remedy Ignatia amara might ease homesickness.
-You should "have room" for giving it a try for some months, maybe more.
+You may want to "try and see" to what degree the remedy Ignatia amara might ease homesickness.
+Then give it a try for some months, maybe longer.
 And then, before you get eager to help many, there are some more things you need to know in the art of handling these delicate sugar pills . . .
 The sketches below tell of that.

 Weigh Remedy Symptoms Too